Olympics gymnastics coach kills himself after being charged

 Rachael Denhollander, the first gymnast to publicly accuse Nassar of sexual abuse in 2016, said she was proud of the women who stepped forward against Geddert.

-“So much pain and grief for everyone," she said on Twitter after Geddert's death.
+“So much pain and grief for everyone," she said on Twitter after his death.
 “To the survivors, you have been heard and believed, and we stand with you.”

 White reported from Detroit.